 Get advice from an Accountant -

-Find out if you can take out-of -pocket expenses as a deductible on your tax return.
+Find out if you can take out-of-pocket expenses as a deductible on your tax return.
 This is particularly helpful for those who travel out of State to seek treatment with an Endometriosis specialist.
-Ask your tax advisor if this is an option for you.
+Ask your tax adviser if this is an option for you.

 Sliding Fee Scales -